Sea moss benefits for men: Fact checking the fertility superfood

 Subclinical Hypothyroidism

 Men with borderline low thyroid function often experience brain fog and difficulty putting on muscle mass.
-Because the male reference range for TSH (Thyroid Stimulating Hormone) is wide, many men sit at the lower end of “normal” but still feel symptomatic.
-Sea moss can bridge the iodine gap for these individuals, potentially improving metabolic markers.
+Because the reference range for TSH (Thyroid Stimulating Hormone) is wide, some men fall within “normal” but still feel symptomatic.
+If low iodine intake is a contributor, seaweed-derived iodine could help close that gap, but excess iodine can also aggravate thyroid problems in susceptible people.

 Male Factor Infertility